neajul/New-Dependencies/Notes/Structure.md

     - Flusser says we are all nomads now, because of the way information penetrates our lives, there is no differenciation between public and private
       - this alone already relates to squatting
     - squatting is always precarious, always ad-hoc, at the same time dependent on location and independent from it. always nomadic
+    - every squat ends!
+  - clarify: it's not about being separate from the city, necessarily, but being so much at home in it that your house is all over
 - Reusing what is there
   - **the server than ada built compared to a linux cyberdeck**
   - **reusing what is there**
   - relating this to architectures of apropriation
   - the computer you buy matters more than what you make on it
 - Different ideas of freedom
+  - autonomy is not (only) about separating yourself
   - the discussion about who to let in
     - gatekeeping, stackoverflow
     - open source/door policies